rvsrnvsn/ICML2019/README.md

 + Takeaways
   - Robustness enables coping with uncertainty and transfer to unseen domains
   - Use gradient based approached for robust RL with convergence guarantees
-  - Does not require explcit definition of uncertainty set
+  - Does not require explicit definition of uncertainty set
 + Poster 272